ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/d5sec/CVE-2021-43609-POC](https://github.com/d5sec/CVE-2021-43609-POC) :  ![starts](https://img.shields.io/github/stars/d5sec/CVE-2021-43609-POC.svg) ![forks](https://img.shields.io/github/forks/d5sec/CVE-2021-43609-POC.svg)

 ## CVE-2021-43557
  The uri-block plugin in Apache APISIX before 2.10.2 uses $request_uri without verification.
 The $request_uri is the full original request URI without normalization.
 This makes it possible to construct a URI to bypass the block list on some occasions.
-For instance, when the block list contains &quot;^/internal/&quot;, a URI like `//internal/` can be used to bypass it.
+For instance, when the block list contains "^/internal/", a URI like `//internal/` can be used to bypass it.
 Some other plugins also have the same issue.
 And it may affect the developer's custom plugin.

 - [https://github.com/xvnpw/k8s-CVE-2021-43557-poc](https://github.com/xvnpw/k8s-CVE-2021-43557-poc) :  ![starts](https://img.shields.io/github/stars/xvnpw/k8s-CVE-2021-43557-poc.svg) ![forks](https://img.shields.io/github/forks/xvnpw/k8s-CVE-2021-43557-poc.svg)

 ## CVE-2021-43530
  A Universal XSS vulnerability was present in Firefox for Android resulting from improper sanitization when processing a URL scanned from a QR code. *This bug only affects Firefox for Android.
 Other operating systems are unaffected.*.
-This vulnerability affects Firefox &lt; 94.
+This vulnerability affects Firefox  94.